-Daniel serves on the firm’s pro bono committee and maintains an active pro bono practice.
-He successfully defended an immigrant family facing eviction and currently represents an immigrant appealing an order of removal to the Ninth Circuit.
+Daniel serves on Coblentz’s pro bono committee and maintains an active pro bono practice.
+He has represented immigrants facing removal and tenants facing eviction.

-Prior to joining the firm, he clerked for the Honorable Andrew Hurwitz of the United States Court of Appeals for the Ninth Circuit and practiced at a large national law firm.
-Before law school, he worked in communications and public affairs at Google and received a Fulbright Scholarship to Chile.
+Prior to joining Coblentz, Daniel clerked for Judge Andrew Hurwitz on the Ninth Circuit and was an associate at Arnold & Porter LLP.
+Before law school, he worked for Google’s communications department and received a Fulbright Fellowship to conduct research in Chile.

 Daniel is a member of the State Bar of California and the San Francisco Bar Association.
-He is admitted to practice before the U.S. Court of Appeals for the Ninth Circuit and before the District Courts for the Northern District of California and the Central District of California.
+He is admitted to practice before the Ninth Circuit and the District Courts for the Northern District of California, the Eastern District of California, and the Central District of California.

-Daniel received his J.D. from Yale Law School and his A.B. in Politics and Latin American Studies from Princeton University.
-He received an M.Phil. in Politics & International Relations from Oxford University.
+Daniel earned his J.D. from Yale Law School and his A.B. in Politics and Latin American Studies from Princeton University.
+He has an M.Phil. in Politics & International Relations from Oxford University where he studied on a Marshall Scholarship.